Disentanglement with Biological Constraints: A Theory of Functional Cell Types

 \subsection{Definitions}

-\textbf{Disentangling definition}.
-Firstly, before any proofs, we define disentangling as when single \textit{model} neurons care about single ground truth factors.
+\textbf{Disentanglement definition}.
+We define disentanglement as when single \textit{model} neurons care about single ground truth factors.
 We do not mind if more than one model neuron cares about the same factor.
-We note that other definitions of disentangling are when \textit{single} ground truth factors of variation are encoded in at most a \textit{single} model neuron - we do not ask for this level of parsimony.
+We note that other definitions of disentanglement are when \textit{single} ground truth factors of variation are encoded in at most a \textit{single} model neuron - we do not ask for this level of parsimony.

-\textbf{Disentangling metric}.
+\textbf{Disentanglement metric}.
 Our metric (mutual information ratio; MIR) measures the mutual information between neurons and factors, \( \text{I}_{n,f} \), then calculates each neuron's preference (we exclude inactive neurons) for one factor over the rest via

 We then divide by the number of (active) neurons, \(n_n\), and normalise for the number of factors, \(n_f\), i.e.

 High MIR means single neurons show high preference for a single ground truth factor.